mmgreiner/mmgreiner.github.io/content/post/2023-10-01-local-server.md

 ~~~

 Make sure that the destination directory name corresponds to the last name of the `baseURL`, in this case `mypages-hugo`.

+You should now see your pages at <http://localhost/~mmgreiner/mypages/>.

 ## Potential problems